jacott/emacs-pry/README.md

 ### Description

-Emacs Pry is package that provides support for running Pry within in Emacs.
+Emacs Pry is package that provides support for running [Pry](https://github.com/pry/pry) within in Emacs.

 ### Features

-`run-pry` starts a pry REPL inside a modified `term-mode` buffer.
+`run-pry` starts a Pry REPL inside a modified `term-mode` buffer.

 `pry-intercept` command allows for quick debuging into a test.

+You can use the pointer or other emacs commands to move the cursor on the command line and Pry will be aligned with the new position.

 ### Install

-* git clone git@github.com:jacott/emacs-pry

-* gem install pry
+* `gem install pry`

+* `git clone git@github.com:jacott/emacs-pry`

 * Add the following to your `.emacs` or `init.el` file